 NGR 6473* – Interventional Procedures/Simulations in Pain Management (partially online; student must come to campus for a weekend simulation activity at the Center for Advanced Medical Learning and Simulation – CAMLS)

-Interventional Procedures/Simulations in Pain Management (NGR6473) will be taught in the spring as part of the four-course sequence of the pain management program.
+Interventional Procedures/Simulations in Pain Management (NGR6473) will be taught in the spring as part of the five-course sequence of the Advanced Pain Management Fellowship certificate.
 The course is presented in eight modules. *Student must have taken NGR 6470 & 6471 before enrolling in this class

+At the conclusion of the spring semester participants will attend a Simulation experience at The Center for Advanced Medical Learning and Simulation in Tampa.

 ShowView modules for NGR 6473*

+NGR 6474C – Pain Management Clinical Residency (online)

+Pain Management Clinical Residency will be taught in the summer as part of the five-course sequence of the Advanced Pain Management Fellowship certificate.
+The course is presented in eight modules.

+ShowView modules for NGR 6474C

 Most modules are divided into three sections to include an overview, content, and discussion.
 The overview includes a summary of activities to be presented.
 This is accomplished through a module activity plan, module description, and learning outcomes.
 The content section includes reading assignments, video presentations provided by USF faculty, and other resources in the form of on-line presentations aimed at reinforcing concepts and knowledge base.
 The discussion section provides thoughtful and critical questions that students must address in a discussion board format.